By Matt from our Brazil team

 Two hours from São Paulo, tucked among coffee and sugar plantations and Atlantic Forest, lies Fazenda Catuçaba, a private estate-come-ecolodge-come-organic-farm.
-It’s a retreat in every sense — from civilisation (the nearest village is 5 km [3 miles] away), from digital overload (there’s no Internet or electronic entertainment) and, if you like, from scheduling.
+It’s a retreat in every sense — from civilization (the nearest village is 5 km [3 miles] away), from digital overload (there’s no internet or electronic entertainment) and, if you like, from scheduling.
 On your arrival, you’ll talk to the fazenda’s concierge about the activities on offer and, from there, they’ll plan out your days.

 The choice of activities is vast, and ranges from horseback rides to zip-lining, canyoning or hiking.
 You do all of this with private guides, but it’s equally possible to explore the hiking trails independently, as a family.
 The property’s isolation means going it alone isn’t for everyone.
 But, if you’re looking for a couple of days’ breathing space in the middle of your trip, I think it’s ideal.

 Family-friendly beaches in Brazil

 Pousada Picinguaba is hidden in a tiny fishing village on Brazil’s Green Coast (around an hour’s flight from São Paulo, then a two-and-a-half-hour road transfer).
 It’s bordered by escarpments of tropical rainforest and a sickle of sand the shade of burned toffee.
 An out-of-the-way spot, the pousada sits right in the middle of a very small village.
 The only traffic you’ll see here is the local fishermen hauling their crafts in and out of the water.